01 of 03

 03 of 03

 Modern Picture of 1930s Kitchen

 It's rare to have a clean, color, modern kitchen of a kitchen from the 1930s.
-This photo comes from a Flickr user, and I cannot identify where it comes from but it does appear to be in a museum.
+This photo comes from a Flickr user of the Home Arts section of the Henry Ford Museum in Dearborn, Michigan.

-- Floor is a severe, functional checkerboard of linoleum.
+- The floor is a severe, functional checkerboard of linoleum.

 - Ironing board inset in the wall.

-- Large, one-piece sink unit with draining area/counter on left-hand side.
+- Large, one-piece sink unit with draining area/counter on the left-hand side.

 In general, a kitchen that's meant for working.
 Children might be underfoot, but they certainly would not have been encouraged to linger there.
 After all, Mama was at work!